SourchTechnologies/sourchtech1.0/README.md

 # sourchtech1.0
-this is the first website i created
+This was the first website i created